firstbatchxyz/dria-blog/docs/README.md

 - A framework for creating, managing, and orchestrating synthetic data pipelines.
 - A multi-agent network that can synthesize data from web and siloed sources.

+- **Note**: Dria Network is currently in alpha release.
+Network capacity and data generation volumes are limited during this phase.

 ### Why use Dria?

 Dria is designed to empower a wide range of AI projects, from traditional predictive models to advanced generative and large language model (LLM) applications.